Tennessee State Player ‘Unresponsive’ In Vanderbilt Game, Taken For Emergency Surgery After Head Injury

-The game of football is one that can be extremely dangerous even though so many advancements have been made to help the sport become safer.
+The game of football is one that can be extremely dangerous, even though so many advancements have been made to help the sport become safer.
 Unfortunately, injuries are a part of the game and a very frightening one happened on Saturday evening.
 Tennessee State linebacker Christion Abercrombie suffered a head injury of some kind as his team played Vanderbilt, and it resulted in him becoming “unresponsive” and needing to be taken for emergency surgery.

 Saturday Down South reported that the injury took place sometime in the second quarter as the first half was winding down to a close.
 The coaching staff of Tennessee State University is going to watch the tape of the game to try and determine exactly when and how the injury happened.